nuxtbase/auth-ui-vue/README.md

 ## Introduction

-`auth-ui-vue` is a prebuilt, customizable `Vue` component for authenticating users base on `supabase`
+`auth-ui-vue` is a pre-built, customizable `Vue` component for authenticating users base on `supabase`

 Customizable authentication UI component with custom themes and extensible styles to match your brand and aesthetic.